dypflying/chimestack-docs/content/en/release/landscape/_index.md

 <br></br>

 ### chime-server
-Management and control plane program, communicates with chime-agents through gRPC protocol to deliver control commands. chime-server also integrates with a web portal.
+Management and control plane program of Chimestack, user can interact with chime-server via server's API or SDK for managing the platform resources and the virtual resources.
+It communicates with chime-agents with gRPC protocol to deliver its control commands. chime-server also integrates with the chime-portal by default.

 <br></br>

 ### chime-agent
-Client-side program, running on computing nodes, receives the commands delivered from the chime-server and handles the virtualized resources on the node.
+Client-side program, running on computing nodes, receives the commands delivered from the chime-server and handles both the physical resources and the virtualized resources on the node.

 <br></br>

 ### chimecli
-A command line management tool program.
+A command line tool program, which operate the chime-server through the SDK.

 <br></br>

 ### chimeadm
-A deployment and configuration utility program, which can quickly configure the runtime parameters of the chime-server and the chime-agent.
+A deployment and configuration utility program, by which can quickly configure the runtime settings of the chime-server and the chime-agent.

 {{% /blocks/section %}}